winnycodegurl/Ds-Phase1--Movies-Project/README.md

 The project will provide actionable insights and recommendations to Microsoft, aiding them in making informed decisions during the movie production process.
 The least rated movies are Romance,Horror and comedy.

-The top two most produced movies are Documenataries and Drama.
+The top two most produced movies are Documentaries and Drama.

 The most frequently watched movies are Documentaries.

-second best movie has a rntime of is 70.0.
+Second best movie has a runtime of is 70.0.

 The two best writers are:Brian Baucum and Loreto Di Cesare.